Ghee for Psoriasis: Honest Gut-Skin & Topical Guide

 Common Myths About Ghee and Psoriasis

-❌ Myth: "Saturated fat in ghee causes inflammation"
+❌ Myth: "Saturated fat in ghee always worsens inflammation."

-❌ Myth: "Dairy products trigger psoriasis, so ghee is bad"
+❌ Myth: "All dairy triggers psoriasis so ghee is forbidden."

 See How We Make Skin-Healing Ghee